Swim Pace Calculator

 Pace per 100m vs per 100yd

-What is a good swim pace by age?
+What is a good swim pace?

 FAQ